A Certain Scientific Railgun: Anime

 A 24-episode anime television series adaptation that was produced by J.C.
-Staff and directed by Tatsuyuki Nagai aired in Japan between October 3, 2009 and March 20, 2010.
+Staff and directed by Tatsuyuki Nagai aired in Japan between October 3, 2009, and March 20, 2010.
 The anime was collected into eight DVD and Blu-ray Disc sets released between January 29 and August 27, 2010, with each volume containing a short story series titled A Certain Magical Index: Kanzaki SS.
 The series was licensed in North America by Funimation, who released the series on DVD on April 16, 2013.
 A bonus episode was included with a visual book released on July 24, 2010, and an original video animation (OVA) was released in Japan on October 29, 2010.

 A 24-episode second season, also directed by Nagai, titled A Certain Scientific Railgun S, aired in Japan between April 12 and September 27, 2013.
-It was simulcast by Funimation, who released the series on DVD in North America in two parts on July 1, 2014 and August 19, 2014, respectively.
+It was simulcast by Funimation, who released the series on DVD in North America in two parts on July 1, 2014, and August 19, 2014, respectively.
 Another bonus episode was released with a visual book released on March 27, 2014.

 A third season titled A Certain Scientific Railgun T aired from January 10 to September 25, 2020.
 The third season ran for 25 episodes.
-Two bonus anime are set to be released from the third season's first and fifth Blu-Ray/DVD volumes.
+Two bonus anime were released from the third season's first and fifth Blu-Ray/DVD volumes.
 Unlike previous seasons, the season was simulcasted on both Funimation and Crunchyroll, with Crunchyroll streaming the series in Japanese with English subtitles, and Funimation streaming the English dub.
 The three seasons, including the OVA, were released on Hulu in Japan on March 24, 2022.

+A fourth season was announced during the "Dengeki Bunko Winter Festival 2025" livestream event on February 16, 2025.